der-carnivore/BingAds-docs/BingAds/scripts/reference/ExpandedTextAd.md

 # ExpandedTextAd
 Represents an expanded text ad in Bing Ads.
+For more information, see [Ad Extensions](/bingads/guides/entity-hierarchy-limits#adextensions).

 Example usage:
 ```javascript